Congratulations! You’re now the proud owner of a sprawling fiddle-leaf fig houseplant!

 You may worry about neglecting your fiddle, especially if you’re new to caring for houseplants.
 However, helicopter-parenting your plants can be just as dangerous as ignoring them altogether.

-Although it thrives in a damp, humid environment, the fiddle leaf fig only needs to be watered about once per week; if the water still feels damp less than an inch down in the soil, you’re good.
+Although it thrives in a damp, humid environment, the fiddle leaf fig only needs to be watered about once per week.
+You can check it quickly by feeling if the soil is damp about an inch down.
+If so, you’re good.
+Check again in a few days.

 Also, make sure to check the drainage on your planter; your fiddle should never sit in water.
 Sitting in stagnant water can lead to root rot, which will eventually lead to your fiddle’s demise if left unchecked.